-Complaint under section 2(d) of the Criminal Procedure Code means any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Code, that some person, whether known or unknown, has committed an offence, but it does not include a police report.
+Complaint under section 2(d) of the Criminal Procedure Code means any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Code that some person, whether known or unknown, has committed an offence, but it does not include a police report.
+The petition of complaint must be submitted to the Magistrate.
+If it is submitted to some other official it is not a complaint.
+In order to be a complaint the petition must make allegations about occurrence of some offence.
+The object of the petition of complaint submitted before the Magistrate must be with a view to his taking action.
+Mere information to a Magistrate is not a complaint.
+A petition to Civil Court complaining some obstruction is not complaint within the meaning of the Criminal Procedure Code.
+A petition submitted before the District Magistrate or Superintendent of Police is not a complaint.